davidledwards/gps-clock/README.md

 #### CONFIG_GPS_RX_PIN

 Digital pin connected to RX lead of GPS module.
+Note that the RX pin of the GPS connects to the TX pin on the MCU.

 The default value depends on `BOARD`:

 * uno = `7`
 * nano = `7`
 * mega = `50`
+* nano_33_iot = `0`  (changing this value is ignored)

 #### CONFIG_GPS_TX_PIN

 Digital pin connected to TX lead of GPS module.
+Note that the TX pin of the GPS connects to the RX pin on the MCU.

 The default value depends on `BOARD`:

 * uno = `8`
 * nano = `8`
 * mega = `51`
+* nano_33_iot = `1`  (changing this value is ignored)

 #### CONFIG_GPS_BAUD_RATE